vamsy679/EmailClassifier-Plugin-Thunderbird/README.md

-# EClassify
+# Thunderbird Email Client Plugin and Classifier

 ## Features

-- **Automatic Email Classification**: Leverages ML Models to classify emails.
+- **Automatic Email Classification**: ML Models to classify emails.
 - **User-Friendly Interface**: Easy to use with a minimal learning curve.

 ## Installation